Emergency preparedness exercise scheduled for the Surry Power Station

-PHILADELPHIA – The Department of Homeland Security, Federal Emergency Management Agency will evaluate a biennial emergency preparedness exercise at the Surry Power Station.
-The exercise will occur during the week of July 22, 2019 to assess the ability of the Commonwealth of Virginia to respond to an emergency at the nuclear facility.
+PHILADELPHIA – The Department of Homeland Security, Federal Emergency Management Agency (FEMA) will evaluate a Biennial Radiological Emergency Preparedness Exercise at the Surry Power Station.
+The exercise will occur during the week of October 25, 2021 to assess the ability of the Commonwealth of Virginia to respond to an emergency at the nuclear facility.

-“These drills are held every other year to evaluate government’s ability to protect public health and safety,” said MaryAnn Tierney, FEMA Region III Regional Administrator.
-“We will assess state and local emergency response capabilities within the 10-mile Emergency Planning Zone as well as the adjacent support jurisdictions within the Commonwealth of Virginia.”
+“These drills are held every other year to evaluate government’s ability to protect public health and safety,” said MaryAnn Tierney, Regional Administrator for FEMA Region 3.
+“We will assess state and local government emergency response capabilities within the 10-mile Emergency Planning Zone within the Commonwealth of Virginia.”

 Within 90 days, FEMA will send its evaluation to the Nuclear Regulatory Commission (NRC) for use in licensing decisions.
 The final report will be available to the public approximately 120 days after the exercise.